Skip to page content

 What if I want to continue my education?

 - HIM courses are considered career technical courses so they may not be accepted by all universities.
-However, HIM credits are transferable to accredited HIM baccalaureate and master degree programs.
+However, HIM credits are transferrable to accredited HIM baccalaureate and master degree programs.